Plan II Public Health Program

 3 Required Elements of the Program:

 1. One TC 357 Plan II Junior Seminar – Topic: "Public Health, Medicine, and Social Policy."
-The course will be team-taught by Professor Alfred McAlister and Professor Stanley Reiser; offered each spring.
+The course is team-taught by Professor Alfred McAlister and Professor Stanley Reiser; offered each spring.

 2. The five course sequence (16 graduate level credit hours) required to earn the Graduate Certificate in Public Health (offered by UTSPH online or in a classroom setting) requires tuition at the UTSPH.
 The cost is approximately $3000 over the course of the entire five course sequence for Texas residents.

-3. The Plan II Senior Thesis (TC 660HA & TC 660HB) on a topic bearing on one or more of the issues in social policy, medicine or public health – Professor McAlister, Professor Reiser or another approved faculty member will supervise the thesis project
+3. The Plan II Senior Thesis (TC 660HA & TC 660HB), or an approved departmental thesis project, on a topic bearing on one or more of the issues in social policy, medicine or public health.

 Plan II Public Health Students learn about high level careers in public health and local health problems from Phillip Huang, MD, MPH, Medical Director of the Austin Travis County Department of Health and Human Services.

 - Complete the Plan II Application and submit in hard copy format to the Plan II Office (CLA 2.102)